xd00099/hdsi_faculty_tool/index.md

 ## Topic Labelling

-<em> We obtained labels from LDA model, Google Scholar and Dimensions to categorize articles and faculty </em>
+We obtained labels from LDA model, Google Scholar and Dimensions to categorize articles and faculty

 - LDA: we used the labels from our trained LDA model to represent our topics.
 - Google Scholar: we scraped the labels for each researcher from their Google Scholar pages.
 - Dimensions API: we gathered labels from Dimensions API and combined them with the LDA labels to optimize our labels for topics.